Zoom On Richard L. Baron, past-president, Radiological Society of North America, 2016

-Richard L. Baron, MD, FACR, is president of the Radiological Society of North America (RSNA) Board of Directors (2016).
+Richard L. Baron, MD, FACR, was president of the Radiological Society of North America (RSNA) Board of Directors (2016).
 As RSNA president, Dr. Baron’s priorities are to foster the development of new radiological innovations, and facilitate education into the daily practices of RSNA members.
 Bringing together RSNA members and participants from around the world to maximize their educational opportunities and experiences will be an important emphasis.

 “Building bridges among radiology communities, based on providing collaborative opportunities, education and resources, is an important role for the RSNA,” says Dr. Baron.